TRAD-UWMadison/wiscpb-lti/readme.md

-# IU Pressbooks LTI
+# Wisc Pressbooks LTI

-LTI Integration for Pressbooks at IU.
-Based on the Candela LTI integration from Lumen Learning (https://github.com/lumenlearning/candela-lti).
+LTI Integration for Pressbooks at UW.
+Based on the UI Fork of the Candela LTI integration from Lumen Learning (https://github.com/lumenlearning/candela-lti).
 Primary differences:

 - Looks for a specified custom LTI parameter to use for the WordPress login id (instead of using the generated LTI user id)
+- Allow for grades to be passed back through LTI 1.1 spec

 ## Requirements